Getting started

 Complete onboarding

-Simplified Shipping Settings is recommended if you have U.S. operations and want protection against carrier delays using Walmart-calculated transit times.
-If you prefer to set your own transit times, select Shipping Templates.
-Then provide the required details for Return Labels, Return centers and Fulfillment center.
+- Seller-fulfilled shipping: Select Ship yourself if you want to pack and ship orders yourself.
+This method also offers protection against carrier delays using Walmart-calculated transit times.
+If you prefer to set your own transit times, select Manual Shipping Settings and then provide the required details for Return Labels, Return centers and Fulfillment center.

-You must complete the steps above before you can create your Marketplace catalog.
-When you’re ready, choose how you want to set up your catalog.
-For example, you can import your catalog from an external marketplace, or if you’re a Walmart Drop Ship Vendor (DSV) or Warehouse supplier, you can import items from your Supplier One catalog.
+After you finish setting up your Marketplace account, you can manage your shipping settings anytime from the Shipping Profile section of your Account page in Seller Center. - Set up your catalog: You must complete the steps above before you can create your Marketplace catalog.
+When you're ready, choose how you want to set up your catalog.
+For example, you can import your catalog from an external marketplace.
+Or, if you're a Walmart Drop Ship Vendor (DSV) or Warehouse supplier, you can import items from your Supplier One catalog.

-It may take up to four hours after adding your inventory for your account setup to be complete.
+Your account setup may take up to four hours to finalize after adding your inventory.

 If you sell products that don't have a product ID (e.g., private label or handmade jewelry), you can request a UPC or GTIN exemption to sell these items on Walmart.com.
-To request an exemption, select the Help button in the Seller Center menu bar to contact Support.
+To request an exemption, review Request a GTIN exemption.